CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Supplementary Material

 \section{Supplementary Material}

-This supplementary material complements the main submission by providing: \begin{enumerate} \item Complementary ERC curves with AUC values for all the FR models and benchmarks to complement and support the ablation study section (Section5) of the main manuscript. \item Samples images from the 8 benchmarks with quality scores achieved by our CR-FIQA and SOTA methods. \item Quality score distribution of the evaluation benchmarks achieved by our CR-FIQA and SOTA methods. \item ERC (FNMR at FMR1e-4 vs reject) curves that provide a complement to the AUC reported in Table 1 of the main manuscript. \item More details on the databases and benchmarks. \item Discussion of the potential social impacts. \item Details on further existing assets used in the work. \item A discussion on the technical limitations of the presented work. \end{enumerate}
+This supplementary material complements the main submission by providing: \begin{enumerate} \item Complementary ERC curves with AUC values for all the FR models and benchmarks to complement and support the ablation study section (Section5) of the main manuscript. \item Samples images from the 8 benchmarks with quality scores achieved by our CR-FIQA and SOTA methods. \item Quality score distribution of the evaluation benchmarks achieved by our CR-FIQA and SOTA methods. \item ERC (FNMR at FMR1e-4 vs reject) curves that provide a complement to the AUC reported in Table 1 of the main manuscript. \item ERC (FNMR at FMR1e-3 vs reject) curves using MagFace and Curricular FR models that provide a complement to the AUC reported in Table 1 and Figure 4 of the main manuscript. \item More details on the databases and benchmarks. \item Discussion of the potential social impacts. \item Details on further existing assets used in the work. \item A discussion on the technical limitations of the presented work. \end{enumerate}